PerimeterX/perimeterx-nginx-plugin/README.md

 - ### <a name="add-activity-handler"></a> Additional Activity Handler
   An additional activity handler is added by setting `_M.additional_activity_handler` with a user defined function in the 'pxconfig.lua' file.

  **Default:** Activity is sent to PerimeterX as controlled by 'pxconfig.lua'.

+ Example:

   ```lua
   _M.additional_activity_handler = function(event_type, ctx, details)